spec-framework/documentation/output/book.md

 The
 `initializeWidgets` method now uses a different way to initialize the sub\-widgets of the UI\.
-This is because it does not use basic widgets but instead reuses the user interfaces we defines previously as sub widgets\.
+This is because it does not use basic widgets but instead reuses the user interfaces we defines previously\.
-The remainder of the method is quite similar to the previous implementation, as shown in the code [2\.10](#ex_viewer_initializeWidgets)\.
+The remainder of the method is quite similar to the previous implementation, as shown in the code in [2\.10](#ex_viewer_initializeWidgets)\.